yip/concept/readme.md

 The Concept
 =======

 This repo outlines the concept of Yip, the software and the public platform.
+It also serves as a place to [discuss the overall endeavour](https://github.com/yip/concept/issues).

 Read it live: **[concept.yip.io](http://concept.yip.io/)**.